pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README2.md

 }
 ```

-Let's use an insert method to insert our months, so that January is the the head and December is the tail.
+Let's use an insert method to insert our months so that January is the head and December is the tail.

 ```js
 class LinkedList {